 Looking at this gorgeous medieval castle, you wouldn’t think that besides serving as a royal residence, it was also used as a court, a prison, and even as a cotton factory.
 Today it’s one of Ghent’s top points of interest, and you can explore it from the comfort of your home with this online tour.

 CHÂTEAU DE PIERREFONDS, FRANCE

 Originally built in the late 14th century and demolished in the 17th century, this beautiful castle was rebuilt 200 years later, taking inspiration from Middle Ages military architecture.
-To explore this remarkable chateau, take this virtual tour.
+To explore this remarkable chateau, which is one of the most beautiful castles in France, take this virtual tour.